This monthly report provides key dairy data, market outlook, and forecasts.Sources, Trends, and Drivers of U.S. Dairy Productivity and Efficiency

 Risk Management Agency Information about risk management programs available to producers.

-- Cooperative Programs.
+- Cooperative Services.
 Information concerning agricultural cooperatives, including education, funding, data, statistics, research, and technical assistance.

 World Agricultural Outlook Board.
 USDA’s focal point for economic intelligence and the commodity outlook for U.S. and world agriculture.